 - Cold/virus or other respiratory illness: 42.1%

-Many students arrive at college with on-going and chronic conditions that may interfere with their studies, such as anxiety and depression.
-GradGuard’s Tuition Insurance covers controlled pre-existing conditions for students who are medically cleared to attend school.
+Many students arrive at college with ongoing chronic conditions that may interfere with their studies, such as anxiety and depression.
+GradGuard’s Tuition Insurance covers controlled pre-existing conditions for medically cleared students to attend school.

 Mental Health Coverage Included

 GradGuard became the first and only program in the country to cover mental health as a condition.
-The growth in student mental health concerns looms as another risk to the investments families make when paying for college.
+The growth in student mental health concerns looms as another risk to families’ investments when paying for college.